PhaTLa/myBlogSite/content/_index.md

 # Welcome to My Technical Blog

 Hey there!
-I'm **Phạm Tùng Lâm**, a DevOps Engineer and Solution Architect passionate about bridging the gap between development and operations.
+I'm **Phạm Tùng Lâm** (Alex), a DevOps Engineer and Solution Architect passionate about bridging the gap between development and operations.
 This blog is where I share my journey, insights, and lessons learned in the ever-evolving world of DevOps.

 ## What You'll Find Here